-Sometimes you can also find a discounted price on groupon.
 I should mention you should never accept a ride from the drivers that come up and ask you if you need a taxi.
-This is against the law and many of these drivers may not be properly insured.
-Lastly, you don’t have to worry about carrying your bags around.
+This is against the law and many of these drivers are not properly insured.

 Cost: Quotes for fares do not include tax or tip.
 The fare for taking a car to JFK can vary depending on where exactly you are coming from, what type of car, and if you are able to get a discount and range from $40 – $150.
 However, this can be split between everyone traveling, there are no fees for additional passengers.

-So in summary, when I am traveling for work, I think the best way to get to JFK from Manhattan is to take a car service or taxi, unless it is during rush hour.
+So in summary, all of the options have their pros and cons.
+When I am traveling for work, I think the best way to get to JFK from Manhattan is to take a car service or taxi, unless it is during rush hour.
 However, if I am trying to be frugal or it is rush hour, I will take the subway.
 If I have a lot of luggage and want to be frugal I would take the bus.

 So what do you think is the best route to JFK?
 Have a safe flight!